Baraq23/healthcare-system/README.md

 ## Overview

-This project is a healthcare appointment scheduling system.
-It focuses on designing and implementing a robust, secure backend service that manages patients and enables them to schedule appointments with doctors.
+- This project is a healthcare appointment scheduling system designed to provide a robust and secure backend service.
+It allows patients to register and schedule appointments with doctors efficiently.

-The backend is built using Python FastAPI for the API framework, ORM-Alchemy for data modeling and database interactions, and MySQL as the database.
+- The backend is built using:

+    - `FastAPI`  Used to build a high-performance RESTful API with automatic documentation and modern Python features.

+    - `Redis`  Implemented to handle concurrency and prevent double bookings when multiple patients attempt to book the same doctor simultaneously.

+    - `MySQL`  Serves as the primary relational database for storage of patients, doctors, and appointments data.

+### API Documentation (Swagger)

+- You can view and test the available API endpoints through the automatically generated Swagger UI: [Open Swagger Docs.](https://healthcare-live-demo-production-bf1a.up.railway.app/docs)

+### Live Demo

+- Interact with the live platform: [Click here](https://healthcare-live-demo-production-bf1a.up.railway.app)

 ## Project Structure: